videojs/blog/source/_drafts/Autoplay-Best-Practices-with-Video-js.md

    videojs('player', {autoplay: true});
    ```

-## Recommended Practice
+## Recommended Practices
 By default, you can defer to the default behavior in Video.js.
 If autoplay succeeds, the Video.js player will begin playing.
 If autoplay fails, the Video.js player will behave as if autoplay were off - i.e. it will display the "big play button" component over the poster image (or a black box).

 If that works for you, your job is done!

-If you want to use autoplay and improve the chances of it working, use the `muted` attribute (or the `muted` option, with Video.js).
+**TIP:** If you want to use autoplay and improve the chances of it working, use the `muted` attribute (or the `muted` option, with Video.js).

-Beyond that, there are two general practices that may be useful when dealing with autoplay: detecting whether autoplay is supported at all or detecting whether autoplay succeeds or fails.
+Beyond that, there are some general practices that may be useful when dealing with autoplay: detecting whether autoplay is supported at all, or detecting whether autoplay succeeds or fails.

 ### Detecting Autoplay Support
 Similar to detecting successful or failed autoplay requests, it may be useful to perform autoplay feature detection on the browser before creating a player at all.
 In these cases, the [can-autoplay](https://github.com/video-dev/can-autoplay) library is the best solution.
-It provides a similar promise-based API to the native `play()` method:
+It provides a similar `Promise`-based API to the native `player.play()` method:

 ```js
 canAutoplay.video().then(function(obj) {